-71 Suspension of enrolment by student
+71 Suspension of enrolment by a student

-- (5) All provisions of this clause are subject to restrictions imposed by the Education Services for Overseas Students Act 2000 on student visa holders. - (6) A student may suspend their enrolment in a course by notice to the University for a maximum period of one year in any one notification. - (7) The suspension must be notified to the University in a manner approved or accepted by the faculty. - (8) A student must apply for and obtain the approval of the relevant Associate Dean for: - (a) a single suspension of more than one year; or - (b) any suspension that would result in a total period of suspension of more than one year over the student's candidature. - (9) At the end of the suspension period, the student must comply with any requirements notified by the Associate Dean for completing the course.
+- (1) All provisions of this clause are subject to restrictions imposed by the Education Services for Overseas Students Act 2000 on student visa holders. - (2) Except for students enrolled in Year 1 of the Doctor of Medicine (MD) or Doctor of Dental Medicine (DMD) courses, a student may suspend their enrolment in a course by notice to the University for a maximum period of one year in any one notification. - (a) Students in the MD or DMD are not permitted to suspend their enrolment in the first year without approval from the Associate Dean. - (3) The suspension must be notified to the University in a manner approved or accepted by the faculty. - (4) A student must apply for and obtain the approval of the relevant Associate Dean for: - (a) a single suspension of more than one year; or - (b) any suspension that would result in a total period of suspension of more than one year over the student's candidature. - (5) At the end of the suspension period, the student must comply with any requirements notified by the Associate Dean for completing the course.
 Those requirements apply to the student despite anything to the contrary in the award course resolutions.